danfuzz/lactoserv/doc/configuration.md

 ### `StaticFiles`

 An application which serves static files from a local directory.
-It accepts the following configuration bindings:
+In addition to most of the [`BaseApplication`](#baseapplication) configuration options (all but the `redirect*` options, which could cause chaos in this case), it accepts the following configuration bindings:

+* `acceptMethods` &mdash; `BaseApplication` configuration, but in this case the default is `['get', 'head']`.
 * `etag` &mdash; ETag-generating options.
 If present and not `false`, the response comes with an `ETag` header.
 See "ETag Configuration" below for details.